CruzHacks-2022/frontend/README.md

 Remedia allows users to locate information about their medications through 3 methods:
 - Taking a picture of your medication
 - Searching the brand name (e.g. Advil) or the scientific name (e.g. Ibuprofen)
-- Selecting the feature of a pill such as color, imprint, and shape
+- Selecting the feature of a pill such as color, imprint, shape

--
-When the user does the following, they are given information about the medication and provided its  How we built it
+When the user does the following, they are given information about the medication and provided the following information:

-- React Native: For cross platform mobile application
-- Python: For scraping data from the web
+- How to store the medication
+- Side-effects (color-coded based on the severity)
+- Signs of Overdose
+- What to do if you or a loved one is experiencing an overdose

+## ⚙️ How we built it
+To allow for our app to work online, we used:
+- Flask
+- Docker
-- Google Cloud Vision API: For image recognition
+- Google Cloud Run

-- Expo: To simplify the running of the application
+We used React Native and Expo to develop our cross-platform

+To develop the scraper, we used:
+- Beautiful Soup Library
+- Python
+- Data from [Drugs.com](https://www.drugs.com/pill_identification.html) (for Pill Identification) and [MedlinePlus](https://medlineplus.gov/druginformation.html) (for Drug Information)

+We used the Google Could Vision API to recognize the medication and that API talks to the scraper which finds the drugs that are the closest match.

+To design the application we used React Native and Expo as they were scalable frameworks that allow us to develop cross-platform apps.

 ## 🧠 Challenges we ran into